 The GOF U-SPACE architecture integrated U-space service provider microservices that enabled a collective and cooperative management of all drone traffic in the same geographical region.
 A microservice- oriented data exchange layer provided standard protocols to connect various U-space services from different service providers and the capabilities of service provision was demonstrated during the trials.
 Integration between FIMS and U-space service providers, FIMS and FIMS, and U-space service providers to ground control services was established with a link to receive data from the ATM systems, demonstrating interoperability between systems.

 The demonstrations showed commercial off-the-shelf UTM components to be fit for purpose to demonstrate all phases of drone operations with a focus on pre-flight and flight execution.
 The exercise proved that service providers and operators were able to connect to the open platform to access FIMS and ATM data, while noting the need for additional work to develop tracking solutions and improve resilience to poor mobile network coverage.
 The project demonstrated the need for single truth - where all airspace users can access one source of reliable airspace and aeronautical information – and common standards for communication between systems.

 AirMap Deutschland GmbH

 Avartek R. Lindberg Ky Kb

 Finnish Transport and Communications Authority (TRAFICOM)

 Helsinki Police Department (Helsinki PD)

 Robots Expert Finland (REX)

-This U-space project has received funding from the SESAR Joint Undertaking under the European Union's Connection Europe Facility (CEF) programme under grant agreement SJU/LC/343-CTR
+This project has received funding from the SESAR Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No SJU/LC/343-CTR